WeirauchLab/RELI/example/README.txt

-This is an example run of RELI analysis for Systemic Lupus Erythematosus with European ancestry.
+These data are used for an example run of RELI analysis for Systemic Lupus Erythematosus with European ancestry.